Stress Eating

 10. Do you need to use a different set of skills when the feeling comes around again?

-As you read this in protocol it’s a very linear step-by-step list.
+As you read this in the protocol, it’s a linear, step-by-step list.
 But as we know emotions aren’t that structured at all!
 They are messy and confusing and may feel very strong one instant and then morph into something else a few minutes later.

 Conclusion

-As you work on your emotional mastery your ability to name your emotions and calm them will get easier, faster and a lot less stressful.
+As you work on your emotional mastery, your ability to name and calm your emotions will get easier, faster and much less stressful.

 • 3 Ways to Turn Body Hate into Body Love